afrantisak/ergol/readme.md

     apt-get install erlang

-If it passed (Gen1 evolves into Gen2 as expected) it will report Passed.
-If it failed it will report the result.
+If it passed (Input evolves into Output as expected) it will print nothing and return 0 to the shell.
+If it failed it will return 1 and report the result.